olewsaa/amateur-radio/Winlink-Linux-amd64/Install-Winlink-VARA-AMD64.md

 ole@nina:~/.wine/dosdevices $ ls -l com33
 lrwxrwxrwx 1 ole ole 12 mars  17  2025 com33 -> /dev/ttyACM0
 ```
-The name `/dev/ttyACM0` is not always the same and it's possible to write rules that
+The name `/dev/ttyACM0` is not always the same and it's possible to
-trigger setting of more sensible names.
-Some day I'll put up the udev rules here.
+write rules that  trigger setting of more sensible names.
+Some day I'll
+put up the udev rules here.

+A USB GPS might come in handy to get the position automatically, even
+if the radio and laptop is statinary.
+However, as the GPS always
+connected it's often the case that the GPS gets the /dev/ttyACM0 and the
+radio gets the second one /dev/ttyACM1.
+This poses a problem as wine
+sets ports to point to com33 and com34.
+Suddenly com33 will no longer
+point to the radio, but rather the GPS.
+This can yield unwanted surprises.

 I have configured CAT control for RMS Express :